wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Functions can be chained by registering a DAG with nodes being function instances and edges being the control flow.
+   The DAG can be used to generate an execution plan by a scheduler, which is then dispatched to the worker nodes for execution.
+This way, all functions in the DAG knows the full topology and can work autonomously.

 **Comments:**

 1. Only static DAGs are supported, and it seems that the scheduler needs to plan ahead before the DAG starts execution.